Skip to content

 /**

-* Actively sync data, when `FTMobileConfig.autoSync=false`, you need to actively trigger this method for data synchronization.
+* Actively synchronize data, when `FTMobileConfig.autoSync=false`, you need to trigger this method manually to synchronize data.

 * @returns a Promise.